 In 2014, Sian Bonnell selected and curated a series of exhibitions showcasing UK graduate photography at Pingyao International Photography Festival.
 This talk looks at setting up a Higher Education discussion group to share and explore methods and models of exchange programmes from taking work to China to developing routes for showing work from China in the UK.

 Get informal advice on your work, the session provides photographers and artists with the opportunity to talk about their work around Urbanism.
-Portfolios will be reviewed by Adam Lee; a freelance photographer and photographic workshop facilitator based in Liverpool.
+Portfolios will be reviewed by Adam Lee; a freelance photographer and photographic workshop facilitator based in Liverpool and Ying Tan who is currently the curator at Centre for Chinese Contemporary Art (CFCCA), where she is in charge of the annual programme of exhibitions, public programme, as well as national and international touring shows.
 Available as 15 minute slots.